Refined Tail Asymptotic Properties for the $M^X/G/1$ Retrial Queue: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the National Natural Science Foundation of China (Grant No. 71571002), the Natural Science Foundation of the Anhui Higher Education Institutions of China (No. KJ2017A340), the Research Project of Anhui Jianzhu University, and a Discovery Grant from the Natural Sciences and Engineering Research Council of Canada (NSERC).
+We acknowledge the valuable comments/suggestions made by anonymous reviewers and the Associate Editor, which have led to this final version with significantly improved quality.
+This work was supported in part by the National Natural Science Foundation of China (Grant No. 71571002), and a Discovery Grant from the Natural Sciences and Engineering Research Council of Canada (NSERC).